Established in 1818, Islington United Church celebrates more than 200 years of history.

 The church that came to be known as Islington United Church was established about 1818 as a Methodist society in what was then the settlement of Mimico on the Dundas highway adjacent to Mimico Creek.
 For several years the local Methodists met in their homes.
 Early settlers had frequent contact with the Indigenous people of this territory.
 In the early 19th century, Mary Johnston recalled being visited often by Mississaugas coming down the creek valley from the north where they had been fishing, hunting and trapping.
 Today, the congregation strives to restore right relations with Indigenous people.

 The Methodist Society in the settlement (originally called Mimico from the Indigenous word meaning “sweet water”) became one of 30 preaching points in the Methodist Toronto Circuit.
 Thomas Demorest and Rowley Heyland were the first “circuit riders” or “saddlebag preachers” to serve the congregation.
 The two pastors would make the circuit of preaching places every three to four months covering 300 miles in nine townships.
-In 1832, when a school was built in Mimico on the west side of the Burying Ground the Methodists began meeting there.
+In 1832, when a school was built in Mimico on the west side of the Burying Ground, the Methodists began meeting there.

 By 1843, the congregation had outgrown the school and decided to build a church on the east side of the Burying Ground on land donated by Amasa Wilcox.
 It was a simple frame structure of roughcast stucco seating about 200 people.
-Each family had their own pew which they paid for on a quarterly basis.
+Each family had their own pew that they paid for on a quarterly basis.